matfra/bos_heater_mqtt/README.md

 # Run the installer
 ```
-$ sh -c "$(wget https://raw.githubusercontent.com/matfra/bos_heater_mqtt/main/install.sh -O -)"
+# sh -c "$(wget https://raw.githubusercontent.com/matfra/bos_heater_mqtt/main/install.sh -O -)"
 ```

 # Home-assistant configuration
 First, we will need to make sure that you have a temperature sensor that is published on your MQTT server.
-There is a trick, you can publish any already existing temperature sensor to MQTT using home assistant itself
+There is a trick, you can publish any already existing temperature sensor to MQTT using home assistant itself.

 Example of automation.yaml file to do just that:
 ```
 - alias: publish_ble_temperature_livingroom